cw-Guo/chaos-mesh-live-examples/chaos-environment/step1.md

 ## Start the cluster

-you can run`minikube start -n 2`{{execute}} to create a cluster with 2 nodes which would cost around 5 minutes.
+You can run`minikube start -n 2`{{execute}} to create a cluster with 2 nodes which would cost around 5 minutes.

 To check the cluster status, we can run `kubectl get services`{{execute}}.
 You will see a similar output as follows: